Quick and Easy Carne Asada

 Notes

 - No tequila?
-Replace with beer.
-Or just omit.
+Use beer or omit.

 Photography by Jenna Sparks